 What is a pdf?
 A PDF is a downloadable e-document with exactly the same content as the original book, but not in physical form.
 That means that if you want to have a physical book in your hand and you order a pdf, you will need either to take it to a printing firm to get it printed out into book form, or print it yourself from your computer.

-Please email me with your postal address (a French legal requirement) and your preferred email address to firstname.lastname@example.org and I shall send you an invoice with a couple of payment choices.
+Please email me from your preferred email address to firstname.lastname@example.org and I shall send you an email with some payment choices.
 Once the payment has been received I shall email you a link to a Dropbox file so you can download your pdf.
+If you require an invoice, please let me know and give me your postal address please (a French legal requirement).

 I do hope that you enjoy the monograph, and thank you for your interest!